Scaarus/nativedb/pad/IsUsingCursor.md

 bool IS_USING_CURSOR(int control);
 ```

 Returns true if the cursor CONTROL_ACTIONS are valid (e.g. on a touchpad, the touchpad is actually being touched).
-NOTES: When this returns false, the values inside the cursor CONTROL_ACTIONS will be zero.
+When this returns false, the values inside the cursor CONTROL_ACTIONS will be zero.

 ## control Values:
 | Value | Name |